Volunteer with sharks in South Africa

 Take a trip on the wild side as a volunteer with sharks in South Africa.
-Become part of a leading research expedition to discover more about the great white shark, the world’s favourite misunderstood creature.
+Become part of an exciting expedition to discover more about the great white shark, the world’s favourite misunderstood creature.
 Spend your days out on the water observing the sharks and contributing to forward thinking shark conservation and eco-tourism programmes.
 Not close enough?
 Tick an item off the bucket list and go cage diving with sharks too!

-Get to know, understand and protect sharks in South Africa, spending each day out at sea contributing to an essential education and research mission.
+Get to know, understand and protect sharks in South Africa, spending your days out at sea contributing to an essential education and research mission.
 Based in what is known as the “great white shark capital of the world”, you will discover the complexities of shark conservation and the wider importance of marine conservation as a whole.

 Volunteering along a beautiful stretch of South Africa’s rich coastline, you will work alongside the marine Big 5, comprising whales, great white sharks, cape fur seals, dolphins and the African penguin.
-You’ll become part of a passionate scientific research team, helping to monitor and observe the sharks in their natural habitat.
+You’ll become part of a passionate team, helping to monitor and observe the sharks and other marine life in their natural habitat.
 Despite the fact that so many sharks are seen in this area of the world, very little is actually known about them.

 In return for your hard work, you get unparalled access to sharks, using shark cages to see them from underwater as well as from the vantage points on the boat.
 You will gain new insights into conservation issues for sharks, as well as the local penguin colonies, and enjoy the amazing attractions on this rugged stretch of South African coastline.